 Looking at the actual bikes that I’ve reviewed on this site there is a wide range of weights.
-The highest rated bike the Keiser M3 Plus is a premium bike but is also one of the lightest bikes weighing in at 91 lbs due to a light flywheel – it does give a great stable workout experience but the riding motion is a little different to the standard spin bike.
+The highest rated bike (not because of the weight) the Keiser M3i is a premium bike but is also one of the lightest bikes weighing in at 85 lbs due to a light flywheel – it does give a great stable workout experience but the riding motion is a little different to the standard spin bike.

 The Spinner Sport is another lightweight bike comparatively weighing in at 80 lbs with a flywheel weight of 31 lbs.
 This is a beginner bike but it will keep you stable and give a good ride all the same.

 The heaviest bike reviewed to date is the Sole SB900 weighing in at 160 lbs with a flywheel weight at 48 lbs and max user weight of 300 lbs.
 It costs less than the Keiser but it is also rated well for a smooth natural pedaling motion and there is no concerns with it moving about as you ride it.
 For a heavy bike it does have some of the worst transport wheels as they are partially covered making it possible for them to get jammed in the pile of carpet.